opulencephp/docs/dependency-injection.md

 <h2 id="basic-usage">Basic Usage</h2>
 The **container** looks at type hints in methods to determine the type of dependency a class relies on.
 The container even lets you specify values for primitive types, eg strings and numbers.

+> **Note:**  Classes that accept only concrete classes in their constructors do not need to be bound to the container; they can be instantiated automatically.
+A class should only be bound to the container if it depends on an interface, abstract class, or primitive.

 Let's take a look at a class `A` that has a dependency on `IFoo`:
 ```php
 interface IFoo